TobeOsueke/TestYourCloudKnowledge.com/README.md

 1. Image Responsiveness: All images were checked that they display well in different mobile device.
 2. Checking Each Divs (parent and child) are well floated.
 3. Link: Checked that all internal links open on same tab.
-4. Footer: Checked that the footer is well positioned.
+4. Footer: Checked that the footer is well positioned at the button of the page for laptops and mobile screen size.

 ### register.html Page
 1. Image Responsiveness: Header image were checked that they display well in different mobile device.
-2. Checked that each html elements are well positioned on different screen size (mobile, tab, laptop)
+2. Checked that each html elements (including images) are well positioned on different screen size (mobile, tab, laptop).
 3. Link: Checked that all internal links open on same tab.
 4. Register form: Checked that users are able to input name and the submit button sends the data for processing.
+5. Verified that the form cannot be submitted unless the username field is filled.

+### Testing Zone
+1. Ensured that users are unable to access any testing zone pages without registration.
+If a user attempts to access these pages without being registered, they are automatically redirected to the registration page.
+2. Checked that when the start test button is clicked the, confirmation alert box is displayed.
+3. Confirmed that when the user clicks "OK" on the confirmation dialog box, the test initiates, whereas selecting "Cancel" prevents the test from commencing.
+4. Confirmed that once the test commences, the timer is displayed, and each page presents one question.
+5. Verified that the "Next" button successfully transitions the user from one question to another.
+6. Confirmed that the test concludes automatically when the timer expires.
+7. Ensured that the "Submit Test" button functions as intended, displaying test results upon submission.

 ## FAQs
 ### How can I contribute a new quiz?